 Making the Cake

-All you need to make this cake is a mixing bowl, a stand mixer (a hand mixer will work just fine too), and a bundt pan.
+Just like in my chocolate pumpkin bundt cake recipe, all you need to make this cake is a mixing bowl, a stand mixer (a hand mixer will work just fine too), and a bundt pan.
 If you’re using a stand mixer, it will be doing all of the heavy lifting for you.
 You’ll find your most strenuous task to be folding in the egg whites and peanut butter chips at the end.

 Step 1: Mix cake flour, baking powder, baking soda, and salt together.